akure/defidocs/CosmosInflationDynamics.md

 cosmos-hub-chain is a proof of stake chain.
 Its live operations is run by a set of validators node which also allows delegation facility.
 Delegation meaning that the indivisual token holders can bond/stake their tokens with he system via any of the validator.
 Tokens holders are free to choose validators of their choice. cosmos-hub-chain is run by its community members of validators, delegators and atom holders.
 They could be called as network actors.
 And A sytem which is run and maintained by its believers, should pay fair and deterministic incentives for their contributions.
 The rules has to be written and automated.

+Contributions are in terms of running the infrastructure, and locking the monetory elements with the system.
+Locking the monitoring elements with the system means, to provide the fund reserve.

 Work done incentives -> Gas Feess
 Block production incentives -> Inflation

 If staked-supply is less than 67%, inflation rate gradually increases, (What is the rate of increase though?) until that target is hit.
 If staked-supply is  greater 67%, it gradually decreases until it falls below that rate.

 Inflation (supply increase) will range between 7% and 20%.
 That is calculated using the total number of atoms.